jwells96/fuzzy-octo-couscous/x_team_rules.md

 * 1. Tasks need to be divided into chunks and distributed to all team members.
   * Each team member must clearly understand their parts in the project.
-* 2. When a task is complete, the team member shall update other team member about the progress through text.
+* 2. When a task is complete, the team member shall update other team members about the progress through text.
-  * This is not strictly required bu is recommended.
+  * This is not strictly required but is recommended.

 ## How will will communicate difficulties with a task assigned to us